mirelaBudaes/AuthenticationWithEventSourcing/README.md

 In order to test, I added the 2 databases.
 Used a local sql db and Dapper as an ORM (worked with it a lot in my last job).
 As NoSql I used LiteDB as it had a very quick start.
 Each of them is accessed through a separate project (EventStore and SqlStore).
 The NoSql db stores the events.
 Events can only be added.
-The Sql stores the current version of the user, no history included.
+The Sql stores the current version of the user, no history included.sda

 # Er moet een dotnet library worden gemaakt welke zowel gebruikt kan